AndreaPerrelli/C_Projects/prime_number/README.md

-Yes, here is an example of external documentation for the implementation of the Segmented Sieve of Eratosthenes that I wrote:

 Introduction
 The Segmented Sieve of Eratosthenes is an algorithm for finding prime numbers in a given range of numbers.
 It is an efficient and effective method for finding prime numbers, and is often used in applications that require the efficient calculation of prime numbers.